-- Delivered on-time an urgent order of 700 tonnes of fertiliser grade bauxite from the Bald Hill Bauxite Project at Campbell Town as part of an on-going contract to regularly supply bauxite to the fertiliser plant operated by Impact Fertilisers in Hobart, Tasmania. - New orders received for fertiliser grade bauxite in June as agricultural fertiliser demand rises - Negotiations for next cement-grade shipment are well advanced.
-The potential for an early commencement of production and delivery to port is being considered by stakeholders so as to create new jobs in northern Tasmania and maximise the benefits of reduced fuel costs - Working capital is likely to be made available for the next large shipment - Binjour Bauxite Project inland from Bundaberg, QLD: the proposed mining leases, transport, port & shipping arrangements that have been presented to government and other stakeholders over past months are now under consideration by the Office of the Co-ordinator General for early review
+- Production and transport of 35,000 tonnes of cement-grade bauxite to port from the Bald Hill mine near Campbell Town Tasmania completed ahead of the sales timetable so that early ship-loading can commence within a week. - Delivered on-time an urgent order of 778 tonnes of fertiliser grade bauxite from the Bald Hill mine at Campbell Town as part of an on-going contract to regularly supply bauxite to the fertiliser plant operated by Impact Fertilisers in Hobart, Tasmania. - New orders received for fertiliser grade bauxite as agricultural fertiliser demand rises as droughts break - Binjour Bauxite Project inland from Bundaberg, QLD: the proposed mining leases, transport, port & shipping arrangements that have been presented to government and other stakeholders over past months are now under consideration by the Office of the Co-ordinator General for early review